America Family Law Center FAQs

 Do I get a Pro Bono attorney?

 No, not from the America Family Law Center.
 The term “pro bono attorney” is often a myth or misused.
-Sometimes, an attorney may take a case at no charge or pro bono.
+Sometimes, an attorney may take a case at no charge, meaning pro bono.
 Staff attorneys at the America Family Law Center do not take cases pro bono.
 Call for more information, or see the Services Page.

-Does America Family Law Center have a staff attorney to work with its clients?
+Does America Family Law Center have an attorney to work with its clients?

 Do I need to have a copy of my court papers?

 Probably.
-If you have an existing case, the attorney will almost certainly want to review your court papers.
+If you have an existing case, the attorney will almost certainly want to review your court papers with you.
 Regardless, it is always a good idea to have a copy for your own reference.
-America Family Law Center is not responsible for gathering your court papers for you.
+America Family Law Center is not responsible for gathering your court papers.
 Consult with an attorney to learn what your particular case or situation requires.
+Call for more information.

-How do I get a copy of a prior court order?
+How do I get a copy of a court order?

 In most situations, an opposing party or the court should have provided you with a copy.
-If you need a copy, go online or to the District Clerk’s Office in the county of your case, typically at the courthouse, and ask the clerk’s office personnel for assistance.
+If you need a copy, go online or contact the District Clerk’s Office in the county of your case, typically at the courthouse, and ask the clerk’s office personnel for assistance.
+Call for more information.

 Will the America Family Law Center help me if I have more than one case?

 Yes.
-Remember, America Family Law Center’s services are centered around helping people with family law-related situations, not litigating cases.
+Remember, America Family Law Center’s Assisted Pro Se services are centered around helping people with family law-related situations, not litigating cases.
 Call for more information, or see the Services Page.

 You have many options available for legal documents.
 America Family Law Center can refer you to resources for legal documents.
 Such resources may include a law firm, law library, or online forms.
 If you use online forms, it is always advised that you have them reviewed by an attorney.
 America Family Law Center can help.
 Call for more information, or see the Services Page.